mrvautin/githubdocs/README.md

 # gitHubDocs

-Easily build a searchable documentation Single Page Application (SPA) using markdown files in your Github Repo.
+Easily build a searchable documentation Single Page Application (SPA) using markdown files in your Github Repo or local Markdown files.

+## Website from Github Repo

 ### Installation